giantswarm/legal/terms.md

 3.2 You agree to comply with the [Giant Swarm Acceptable Use Policy](https://giantswarm.io/acceptableuse/) (hereinafter "AUP") available at [https://giantswarm.io/acceptableuse/](https://giantswarm.io/acceptableuse/) which is incorporated herein by this reference.

-3.3 You are solely responsible for your web application that you create using the Giant Swarm Service and any source code written by you to be used with the Giant Swarm Service (hereinafter “Application”), projects and data (hereinafter collectively “Content”) and for making sure the Content complies with the AUP.
+3.3 You are solely responsible for your web application that you create using the Giant Swarm Service and any source code written by you to be used with the Giant Swarm Service (hereinafter "Application"), projects and data (hereinafter collectively "Content") and for making sure the Content complies with the AUP.
 Giant Swarm reserves the right to review the Content to ensure compliance with the AUP.
-You are also responsible for ensuring all users to whom you serve web pages via the Giant Swarm Service (hereinafter “End Users”) comply with your obligations under the AUP and the restrictions in these Terms.
+You are also responsible for ensuring all users to whom you serve web pages via the Giant Swarm Service (hereinafter "End Users") comply with your obligations under the AUP and the restrictions in these Terms.

-3.4 You will not, and will not allow third parties under your control (hereinafter “Third Parties”) to copy, modify, create a derivative work of, reverse engineer, decompile, translate, disassemble, or otherwise attempt to extract any or all of the source code of the Giant Swarm Service.
-You will also not, and will also not allow Third Parties to use the Giant Swarm Service for activities, such as the operation of nuclear facilities, air traffic control, or life support systems, where the use or failure of the Giant Swarm Service could lead to death, personal injury, or environmental damage (hereinafter “High Risk Activities”), and sublicense, resell, or distribute any or all of the Giant Swarm Service separate from any integrated Application.
+3.4 You will not, and will not allow third parties under your control (hereinafter "Third Parties") to copy, modify, create a derivative work of, reverse engineer, decompile, translate, disassemble, or otherwise attempt to extract any or all of the source code of the Giant Swarm Service.
+You will also not, and will also not allow Third Parties to use the Giant Swarm Service for activities, such as the operation of nuclear facilities, air traffic control, or life support systems, where the use or failure of the Giant Swarm Service could lead to death, personal injury, or environmental damage (hereinafter "High Risk Activities"), and sublicense, resell, or distribute any or all of the Giant Swarm Service separate from any integrated Application.
 Furthermore, you will not and will not allow Third Parties to create multiple Applications, Accounts to simulate or act as a single Application, Account or otherwise access the Giant Swarm Service in a manner intended to avoid incurring fees.

 3.5 You agree not to access the administrative interface of the Giant Swarm Service by any means other than through the interface that is provided by Giant Swarm in connection with the Giant Swarm Service, unless you have been specifically allowed to do so in a separate agreement with Giant Swarm, and not to engage in any activity that interferes with or disrupts the Giant Swarm Service or the servers and networks which are connected to the Giant Swarm Service.